-I took away a good lesson-one that I soon found applied to just about any repair work.
 Before you can repair anything you have to know what caused the problem in the first place and you have to understand how it is supposed to work.
 Only then can you make an intelligent decision on how to do the repair.

 With any concrete repair, take that lesson to heart and you're off to a great start.
 First figure out what caused the damage, do the necessary preparation of removing any unsound concrete and contamination, then install a repair designed to solve the problem.
 The worst thing you can do is make a repair that doesn't last.
 Someone once told me that over 50% of concrete repairs fail again within two years.
 That is not a track record that inspires confidence.

 Homeowners: There are many DIY concrete repair products available, however you'll have the most success hiring a professional concrete contractor to do your repair work.

 Let's start by evaluating the problem and then we can decide how we are going to make a durable repair.
 This article is only a very superficial treatment of this subject.
 For more details, the best source is either the International Concrete Repair Institute or the American Concrete Institute.
 ICRI, in conjunction with ACI, publishes the Concrete Repair Manual which is over 2000 pages long.

 The typical reason for evaluating concrete is that it is somehow damaged-we seldom evaluate the condition of perfect concrete but just accept that it is functioning.
 So what are we looking for when we go out to evaluate damage?
 Start by deciding whether the damage is structural or superficial.
 A large diagonal crack across a concrete beam is serious and means it is time to call an engineer-don't take on the responsibility of structural work unless you know what you are doing.
 Document any structural problems you observe and contact the owner immediately.
 Just being there could impart some responsibility to you if there was a failure and you didn't take some action.